microsoft/vscode-go/README.md

 * `Go: Add Tags` Adds configured tags to selected struct fields.
 * `Go: Remove Tags` Removes configured tags from selected struct fields.

+You can access all of the above commands from the command pallet (`Cmd+Shift+P` or `Ctrl+Shift+P`).

+Few of these are available in the editor context menu as an experimental feature as well.
+To control which of these commands show up in the editor context menu, update the setting `go.editortorContextMenuCommands`

 ### _Optional_: Debugging

 To use the debugger, you must currently manually install `delve`.
 See the [Installation Instructions](https://github.com/derekparker/delve/tree/master/Documentation/installation) for full details.
 On OS X it requires creating a self-signed cert to sign the `dlv` binary.